chiefabel7/azure-compute-docs/articles/service-fabric/service-fabric-replica-soft-delete.md

 ## Lifecycle of a soft-deleted replica

-When a stateful service replicas are removed either through the administrative PowerShell API (Remove-ServiceFabricReplica), or directly through the Fabric Client API, Service Fabric will now transition the replica into a `ToBeRemoved` state.
+When stateful service replicas are removed either through the administrative PowerShell API (Remove-ServiceFabricReplica), or directly through the Fabric Client API, Service Fabric will now transition the replicas into a `ToBeRemoved` state.
 In this new state, the replicas are closed, releasing compute resources.
 However, SF continues to track these replicas and ensures that replica data on disk isn't cleaned up in case the partition is in quorum loss.

 If removing the replica causes the partition to go into quorum loss, Service Fabric would wait for manual intervention to bring the partition out of quorum loss by recovering the soft deleted replicas.